Office: Stone Hall 212

 - Coordinator, Montana Geographic Alliance

-- Co-Director and Faculty Member, Interdisciplinary Minor in Mountain Studies
+- Director and Faculty Member, Undergraduate Minor in Mountain Studies

 - Faculty Member, Women's and Gender Studies Program